 David has spent most of his adult life working in emergency services, he has a clear understanding of what is involved in that realm of operations.
-He brings to his role at EMU, a genuine concern and interest in seeing that both those that use and reside on campus are provided with a safe and secure environment.
-David has a diverse background in fire safety and emergency planning, with more recent experience in employee safety and criminal justice.
+He brings to his role at EMU a genuine concern and interest in seeing that both those that use, and reside on campus are provided with a safe and secure environment.
+David has a diverse background in fire safety, emergency planning, employee safety and criminal justice.

 Jonathan graduated from EMU in 2000 with B.A. in Sociology and Justice, Peace & Conflict Studies.
 As a student he was an active leader and organizer on and off campus, including two years chairing both Peacefellowship and Earthkeepers student organizations.